-Trade and other payables are initially measured at fair value, net of transaction costs, and are subsequently measured at amortised cost, using the effective interest method, with interest expense recognised on an effective yield basis.
+Trade and other payables are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost, using the effective interest method, with interest expense recognized on an effective yield basis.

-Interest-bearing loans from the immediate holding company, subsidiary and related company and bank loans and are initially measured at fair value, and are subsequently measured at amortised cost, using the effective interest rate method.
-Any difference between the proceeds (net of transaction costs) and the settlement or redemption of borrowings is recognised over the term of the borrowings in accordance with the company's accounting policy for borrowing costs (see below).
+Interest-bearing loans from the immediate holding company, subsidiary and related company and bank loans and are initially measured at fair value, and are subsequently measured at amortized cost, using the effective interest rate method.
+Any difference between the proceeds (net of transaction costs) and the settlement or redemption of borrowings is recognized over the term of the borrowings in accordance with the company's accounting policy for borrowing costs (see below).

-Derecognition of financial liabilities
+De-recognition of financial liabilities

-The company derecognises financial liabilities when, and only when, the company's obligations are discharged, cancelled or they expire.
+The company derecognizes financial liabilities when, and only when, the company's obligations are discharged, cancelled or they expire.